 Real-time AI Analysis (Mira)

-Mira and Mira Studio take this a step further by turning those patterns into executive-ready narratives, summaries, and recommendations your team can act on in seconds, without wrestling with complex dashboards or Boolean logic.
+Mira and Mira Studio help you turn patterns into executive-ready narratives, summaries, and recommendations your team can act on in seconds, without wrestling with complex dashboards or Boolean logic.
 They help you quickly understand what’s driving a spike, which topics or audiences are involved, and what it means for your brand, category, or competitors.
-If you want to see how that looks in practice, you can step through it in our Mira Studio product tour.

 Predictive and Proactive Alerts